meltano/meltano/docs/src/docs/loaders.md

 ### Installing from the Meltano UI

-From the Meltano UI, you can (select this Loader in Step 3 of your pipeline configuration)[http://localhost:5000/pipelines/loaders].
+From the Meltano UI, you can [select this Loader in Step 3 of your pipeline configuration](http://localhost:5000/pipelines/loaders).

 #### Configuration